ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/README.md

   <img src="https://github.com/ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/blob/master/files/comp_zipcode.png">
 </p>

+Some of the features display higher variance and that means some influence the compliance attribute more than others.
+This analysis is confirmed by performing a Principal Component Analysis.
+First, the data is passed through the method fit of the PCA class and the cumulative explained variance ratio is plotted:

 <p align="center">
   <img src="https://github.com/ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/blob/master/files/expvariancecum.png">
 </p>

+The plot shows that a reduced number of features is enough to explain all the variance in the data.
+This can be seen in more detail by plotting the variance for each feature in the dataset.
+In the next plot, it is concluded that one feature is a much bigger contributor than all the others:

 <p align="center">
   <img src="https://github.com/ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/blob/master/files/expvarianceperfeature0.png">
 </p>

+Eliminating this feature from the plots gives a better understanding of the variance of the next contributor features:

 <p align="center">
   <img src="https://github.com/ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/blob/master/files/ 	expvarianceperfeature1.png">
 </p>

+Eliminating more features from the plot allows to better evaluate the influence of the next top three variance contributor features:

 <p align="center">
   <img src="https://github.com/ficoncei/Classifier-analysis-for-Predicting-Property-Maintenance-Fines/blob/master/files/ 	expvarianceperfeature2.png">